Mental Health Matters: Your Healthy Plan

 March – or Walk – to a Healthy, Meditative Beat

-Stay grounded and keep in touch.
-Social media is perfect for keeping up with your casual friends, but for those closest with you, you’ll want a more personal touch.
-Skype is great for face to face conversations and, for the ultimate souvenir, send long, hand written letters.
+Stay grounded and keep in touch with friends.
+Social media is perfect for keeping up with your casual friends, but for those closest to you, you’ll want a more personal touch.
+Skype, Zoom, FaceTime or Google Meet are great for face-to-face conversations.
+For the ultimate souvenir, send long, handwritten letters.

 The new connections and perspectives you gain from travel can greatly enhance your life and your health.
 Here’s to having every trip be as healthy and happy as possible!

 Stress is a natural part of life that comes with traveling and having a family and job.
 If you are working abroad as an expat with your family, you more than likely are in need of a breather more often than not.
 While stress may seem like a temporary hindrance, it can have serious consequences if not kept under control.

 A few common side effects of stress, according to the Mayo Clinic include:

 - Drug abuse

 - Social withdrawal

 When it comes to stress, it’s important to evaluate what type of stress you are experiencing.
 Is it acute stress from a short-term situation like being late to an event?
 Or is it chronic stress, which can be more long-term and harmful to your health?
 While acute stress may not always be predictable, chronic stress can be managed with the right strategies.
 The first step is to pinpoint the stressor, then find ways to keep it under control.

 Your health as an expat should be a top priority while abroad.
 If high levels of stress are not taken care of, serious health effects such as a heart attack can occur.
 Before it gets to this point, take a few moments to think about and gauge your stress levels- then pick a few healthy ways to help keep your stress under control and your body at its best.
 Here are just a few ways to relieve stress in a healthy way: